 Applications for 2016 Summer Internship will be accepted now through February 15.

-The Renewable Northwest is a nonprofit advocacy group based in Portland, Oregon.
+Renewable Northwest is a nonprofit advocacy group based in Portland, Oregon.
 We are a coalition of environmental and consumer groups, and businesses working in the renewable energy sector, who promote the implementation of clean, renewable energy in the Northwest region (Washington, Oregon, Idaho, and Montana).
-Renewable NW works to get proposed wind, solar and geothermal projects into the ground, push for policies promoting renewables and energy efficiency, and nurture the market for green power.
+Renewable Northwest works to get proposed wind, solar and geothermal projects into the ground, push for policies promoting renewables and energy efficiency, and nurture the market for green power.

 The following are examples of some possible internship projects.
 The decision of which projects(s) the position will focus on will depend greatly on the skills of the final candidates.